 But sometimes your child needs more…

-These particular structures of faith are REALLY great for a child with the Traditionalist spiritual temperament.
-These are kids with deep need for routines and rituals.
+These particular structures of faith are REALLY great for a child with a Traditionalist spiritual temperament.
+These are kids with a deep need for routines and rituals.

 Learning how to help your child grow spiritually isn’t always easy, because some kids need different faith routines to grow their faith.
 Some kids need to take regular worship breaks out in nature.
 Some need to sit and contemplate the love of God in the darkness.
 Some need to wave a worship flag high!

 These different spiritual personalities are called Sacred Pathways in Gary Thomas’ book, “Sacred Pathways: Discover Your Soul’s Path to God.”
 In it, he describes the 9 different ways adults can connect with God.
 Read my article on 3 ways to find God through tradition for yourself.